galaxyproject/ansible-nginx/README.md

 #### External SSL Configuration

 - `nginx_ssl_role` (default: undefined): Role to run to set up SSL.
-This allows the use of (for example) [usegalaxy-eu.certbot][usegalaxy-eu-certbot], which typically must run after nginx is set up and running on port 80, but before nginx attempts to use SSL (since until certbot runs, the certs that nginx expects do not exist yet).
+This allows the use of (for example) [usegalaxy_eu.certbot][usegalaxy_eu-certbot], which typically must run after nginx is set up and running on port 80, but before nginx attempts to use SSL (since until certbot runs, the certs that nginx expects do not exist yet).
   Setting this will cause the SSL role to be run at the appropriate point in this role.
 See also `nginx_ssl_servers`.
 - `nginx_conf_ssl_certificate`: File name of the SSL certificate.